 a.
 COC, COI: Committee positions should be two year positions, with a position opening up when a student either finishes their two years, or decides to resign.
 Ideally, each year would begin with at least one returning committee member and one new committee members.
 However, the most important aim of this bylaw is that there be continuity and constancy within the student representation on these committees.

 b.
 CoGC, CoSI: Committee appointments should be a 1-year term.

 F. The reporting of nominated students to the appropriate committee chair.

 a.
-Once each position has been filled, results should be reported to the appropriate administrator, the students, the CCSC, and the general public via e-mail and notice sent to the Columbia Daily Spectator.
+Once each position has been filled, results should be reported to the appropriate administrator, the students, the CCSC, and the general public via e-mail and notice sent to campus media.